atchekho/harmpi/tutorial.md

 		mkmov_simple(starti = 0,endi = 100)

 	Here `starti` is the first frame number and `endi` is the last frame number.
-Note: the color limits are adjusted for the torus problem (`TORUS_PROBLEM`), and you'd have to adjust them for other problems.
+Note: the color limits are tuned for the torus problem (`TORUS_PROBLEM`), and you'd have to adjust them for other problems.